-Medicare is an insurance program that provides medical care for seniors and some individuals with disabilities.
+Medicare is an insurance program that provides medical care for seniors age 65+ and some younger individuals with disabilities.
 You pay into the program through your payroll taxes (FICA -Federal Insurance Contributions Act) and receive "credits" for each quarter you work.
 Medicare has four parts to it:

-Part A: Hospital Insurance Part B: Medical Insurance
+Part A: Hospital Insurance

+Part B: Medical Insurance